ghanshyamverma4654/Commands-for-Linux/Edit-or-embed-Ace-(with-Teleport).md

 ## Using Ace in project ##

-If you decide to start project that will use ace, all you need to do is create [CommonJS package] with dependency on ace and link that package to the npm.
-All the content of Ace will be available to your package under `./support/ace` path.
+If you decide to start a project that will use Ace, all you need to do is create a [CommonJS package] with Ace as a dependency and link that package to npm.
+All of Ace's contents will be available to your package under _./support/ace_.
-_More detailed introduction on creating packages can be found in the [teleport guide](teleport)._
+_More detailed instructions on creating packages can be found in the [teleport guide](teleport)._
-_If you want to see an example checkout [ace-teleported]._
+_If you want to see an example, check out [ace-teleported]._